When In-Laws Join the Family Business

 This doesn't stay at work.
 It follows you home.
 It changes how you walk into Monday morning.
 It sits in the car on the way to the office.
 The business problem and the family problem are the same problem — and there's no clean place to put either one down.

 Here's what I do first when someone comes to me with this.
 I separate what's actually a business problem from what feels like a family problem.
 From the inside those two things are completely fused — and that fusion is exactly why nothing moves.
 The business problem is fixable.
-An in-law going to employees and subcontractors without approval is a role clarity problem.
+An in-law going to non-family employees and subcontractors without approval is a role clarity problem.
 It has a solution.
 It's the family layer sitting on top of it that makes the solution feel impossible.
 Once those two things get separated the path forward gets clearer.
 Not easy.
 Clearer.

 Every month that passes without that conversation is another month the pattern becomes the expectation.
-Your employees adjust to it.
+Your non-family employees adjust to it.
 Your subcontractors adjust to it.
 And your mother-in-law — who is just trying to help — keeps helping in exactly the way that's slowly eroding your authority in your own business.

 Why Does Nobody Say Anything When an In-Law Is the Problem?